louiedinh/python-practice-projects/content/pages/game-of-life.md

 I usually use the character 'o' to represent a filled in cell and a blank space for an empty cell.

-Once the player has created an initial layout, he starts the simulation.
+In Phase 2, once the player has created an initial layout, he starts the simulation.
 The simulation proceeds in a series of time slices.
 A designated keypress, will advance the simulation by one time slice and shows the next calculated frame.